ECE3400Team17/ECE3400_Team17/lab1.md

   delay(1000);
 }
 ```
-We checked the signal on the oscilloscope:
+We checked the signal on the oscilloscope, which has a frequency of 49.95Hz and a duty cycle of 2.75%:

 ![](./images/Lab1/0_far.jpg)